-Judge Eli Bruch was appointed as an Administrative Law Judge for the District of Columbia Office of Administrative Hearings in June 2014.
+Judge Eli B. Bruch was appointed by the Commission on Selection and Tenure to serve as an Administrative Law Judge for the District of Columbia Office of Administrative Hearings in June 2014.
+His current term expires in June 2022.

-He currently is assigned to the Public Benefits Cluster where he presides over cases pertaining to the Affordable Care Act, Medicaid, Supplemental Nutrition Assistance Program (SNAP or Food Stamps), Temporary Assistance for Needy Families (TANF), and the Homeless Services Reform Act.
+Judge Bruch was previously assigned to the Public Benefits Cluster where he adjudicated cases brought under the Affordable Care Act, Medicaid, Supplemental Nutrition Assistance Program (SNAP or Food Stamps), Temporary Assistance for Needy Families (TANF), and the Homeless Services Reform Act.
+He also adjudicated cases filed under the Rental Housing Act, and conducted public school long-term suspension/expulsion hearings.

 Judge Bruch also has experience working in the private sector and for a non-profit.